bhargava74/First-ML-project/README.md

 conda install jupyter

 python -m ipykernel install --user --name MlVirtEnv

+# install pytorch
+# visit pytorch.org

+# assume we are inside a folder MlVirtEnv
+### Please install other packages using pip if you encounter any package not found errors

+to launch jupyter notebook use this command

+$ jupyter notebook

 ```

-## install pytorch
-## visit pytorch.org

-## assume we are inside a folder MlVirtEnv
-## note: that if you alternatively download the zip and unzip it to
-##   a folder, it will be named something else